cho45/micro-template.js/README.md

 CUSTOM `get` FUNCTION
 ---------------------

-By default, micro-template uses `document.getElementById(id).innerHTML` to get template source from id.
+By default, micro-template uses `document.getElementById(id).innerHTML` to get the template source from the id.

-To override this behaviour, you can set function to `template.get`.
+To override this behavior, you can set a function to `template.get`.
+For example, if your template files are in the `tmpl/` directory:

 ```js
 import { template } from 'micro-template';